wobbienl/wp-mollie-forms/readme.txt

 * WordPress 5.3 or greater

 == Changelog ==

+= 2.7.9 - 20/11/2024 =
+* Fix PHP notice about string to array conversion in formatting.php

 = 2.7.8 - 19/11/2024 =
 * Do not send DE as billingCountry for retrieving payment methods